 While Star Island does not guarantee availability of any specific rooms or room types, priority is given to those with self-identified accessibility or medical needs.
 The assignment of accessibility rooms, first-floor rooms and motel units will be prioritized based on a variety of factors including but not limited to, communication of need, availability of accommodations, and registration date.

 Conferees requiring the use of sizeable medical equipment (wheelchairs, oxygen tanks, etc.) are welcomed.
 The Conference Registrar should note this information with their registration data in Raiser’s Edge and inform the Island Registrar directly to be sure that all special accommodations are met.

-In efforts to make Star Island accessible to all, service animals that provide for registered conferees are allowed on Star.
+In efforts to make Star Island accessible to all, certified service animals that provide for conferees are allowed on Star.
 This is the only exception to the policy on bringing animals to Star.
 Service animals must be with owner at all times and are not permitted to freely roam the island.
 Any solid animal waste should be attended to immediately, picked up and disposed of properly.

 Although we are making more and more places on Star wheelchair accessible, some conference meeting rooms can be reached only via stairs or a rocky path, and negotiating this terrain, even with assistance, might not always be possible.